sportysport74/open-acoustic-levitation/README.md

 **No patents.
 No paywalls.
 No gatekeeping.**

 **The 10,000-trial GPU validation took 31 seconds on consumer hardware.**
+**The AI optimization took 2 minutes and confirmed: ancient wisdom is optimal.**
+**The robustness tests took 12 minutes and proved: FoL works with real-world errors.**

 **Imagine what we can discover when everyone has access to this power.**

 ---